tarunkolla/FISH-Language/README.md

    To generate output:

       java -jar runtime.jar <FileName>.fish.ic
-      Output: Generates the progrma output on to the command prompt
+      Output: Generates the program output on to the command prompt

  <br>